CleverTap/notification-examples-ios10/README.md

 ![notification service extension](https://github.com/CleverTap/notification-examples-ios10/blob/master/images/service_extension.png)

-Then include the mutable-content flag in your aps payload and custom key:value pair(s) with the url to the media you want to display (your app extension code will then read these key-value pairs to initiate the media download on the device.
+Then, when sending notifications via APNS, include the mutable-content flag in your aps payload and custom key:value pair(s) with the necessary data to construct the download url for the media you want to display (your app extension code will then read these key-value pairs to initiate the media download on the device).
+Apple supports images, video, audio and gif.

-When using the CleverTap Dashboard, select Advanced, and set the mutable-content flag check box and add your key:value pairs.
+When using the CleverTap Dashboard to send push, select Advanced, set the mutable-content flag check box and add your key:value pair(s).

 ![clevertap dashboard](https://github.com/CleverTap/notification-examples-ios10/blob/master/images/service_extension.png)

 See [an example Swift project here](https://github.com/CleverTap/notification-examples-ios10/blob/master/notif10swift/NotificationService/NotificationService.swift).

 See [an example Objective-C project here](https://github.com/CleverTap/notification-examples-ios10/blob/master/notif10objc/NotificationService/NotificationService.m).